shurik179/yozh/docs/library/imu.rst

 Initialization
 --------------

-By default, the IMU is inactive.
-To start/stop  it, use the functions below.
+By default, the IMU is active.
+To stop/restart  it, use the functions below.

-.. function:: void  IMU_start()

-   Activate IMU

-.. function:: void IMU_stop()
+.. function::  IMU_stop()

    Stop the IMU

+.. function::   IMU_start()

+   Restart the  IMU

-.. function::  bool IMU_status()
+.. function::   IMU_status()

    Returns IMU status.
 This function can be used to verify that IMU activation was successful.
 Possible values are: